ZhoulabCPH/HistoProt/README.md

 1. A protein target matrix.
 2. A functional target matrix.
 3. A clinical metadata table linking specimens and slides.
-4. A directory of region-annotated slide feature Feather files from Section 02.1.
+4. A directory of hierarchical WSI feature Feather files from Section 02.1.

 The clinical table should contain at least one specimen identifier column and one slide identifier column.
 An optional grouping column can be provided for nested cross-validation.